Solutions Journalism Network: Education coverage

 Responses from a survey taken of Seattle Times readers indicated that people are aware of the campaign and feel that the solutions stories being run are different from traditional journalism.
 Other results indicated that people are more likely to share, act on, or change their think about an issue due to the solutions stories they read.
 Some respondents stated that they felt that the solutions journalism was biased, while others said they were happy with the positive approach to issue.

-In March 2015, The Boston Globe and SJN began a collaboration to produce two major solutions-focused series on issues affecting education in Boston and the state of Massachusetts.

 Toolkit

 In January 2015, the SJN released a downloadable "Solutions Journalism Toolkit" intended to help educate journalists interested in emphasizing solutions in their work.
 The 48-page toolkit walks readers through the ins and outs of solutions journalism, including what solutions journalism is and what it is not, and how to write solutions stories.

 Curriculum

 SJN, in partnership with Temple University's School of Media and Communication, is developing courses for journalism students.
 It has also collaborated with the Poynter Institute to produce a free solutions journalism webinar on Poynter's NewU site.
 SJN and Poynter are now developing a free interactive online course in solutions journalism.